Who we are

 Research focus: Collaboration on vocational training

 The interest in the German dual vocational training is internationally widespread.
 Also in Costa Rica, the development of a dual vocational training based on the German model is seen as an oportunity for a practical formation of young people.
-This is aimed at ensuring the professional demands in the country, by keeping pace with technical and economic progress and by increasing the employability of young people.
-With the focus of research in „Collaboration in vocational training“ the working group on vocational education and training from Osnabrück University looks not only to implement the dual training structure in different areas of the Costa Rican educational system, but also to examine with their expertise the qualifications from the pedagogical teaching personal as well as to establish a professorship for vocational training at the Universidad Técnica Nacional.
+This is aimed at ensuring the professional demands in the country by keeping pace with technical and economic progress and by increasing the employability of young people.
+With the focus of research in „Collaboration in vocational training“ the working group of vocational education and training from Osnabrück University seeks not only to implement the dual training structure in different areas of the Costa Rican educational system, but also to examine with their expertise the qualifications of the pedagogical teaching staff, as well as to establish a professorship for vocational training at the Universidad Técnica Nacional.